indranisen03/Supply_Chain_AI_Agent/README.md

 A production-grade multi-agent AI system that monitors supply chain inventory across a warehouse network and autonomously generates purchase order recommendations — with tiered human-in-the-loop oversight, an independent LLM judge, RAG-grounded policy compliance, and a full SOC2 audit trail.

-Built as a working prototype demonstrated to a TCS Business Lead.

 ---